PDM4AR/exercises/docs/05-dubinspath.md

  ```

-4. [xx%] Use the helper methods implemented in the previous task to come up with the complete Dubins' path generation between two configurations.
+4. [60%] Use the helper methods implemented in the previous task to come up with the complete Dubins' path generation between two configurations.
 Please always return a valid Dubins' path (never an empty list, use the fact that an optimal Dubin's path has always a **fixed** number of segments).
 Keep segments with zero length (e.g., line with length = 0) in the returned list.
 Implement it in:
 ```python
 def calculate_dubins_path(start_config: SE2Transform, end_config: SE2Transform, radius: float) -> Path: